‘Proud’ Tongans determined to rebuild battered homeland after eruption | Malay Mail

 The Tongan government has called the dual eruption-tsunami “an unprecedented disaster” and declared a nearly one-month national emergency.

-The eruption broke a vital undersea communications cable linking Tonga with the rest of the world, and it is expected to be at least a month before all communication services are fully restored.
+The eruption broke a vital undersea communications cable, and it is expected to be at least a month before all communication services are fully restored.